MexAsimov/MasterMind/README.md

 ## Used technologies and design patterns

-- Hibernate - Data Mapper
+- Hibernate - Data Mapper (used local Derby server)
 - JavaFX - MVC/MVP